 Correcting a Ruptured Implant With Breast Revision

-Correcting a ruptured implant involves breast implant exchange or removal.
+Correcting a ruptured implant involves breast implant exchange or an implant removal.
 A capsulectomy is often performed to remove the scar tissue that surrounds the implant.
 Recovery from breast revision is about two weeks, after which patients can expect to have the larger, more youthful breasts they had after their initial procedure.

 If you are interested in breast revision surgery with Dr. Allen M. Doezie, please schedule a consultation by calling 949.481.9850 or by filling out our online contact form.